Azure/iot-operations-sdks/doc/setup.md

 ### Linux

-1. We have tested the installation steps below using the latest [Ubuntu](https://ubuntu.com/#get-ubuntu) LTS.
+The installation steps below have been testing with [Ubuntu 24.04](https://ubuntu.com/#get-ubuntu).

 ### Linux on Windows (WSL)